Personal Growth Resources:

 The goal of this guest post by Travis Hume is more control over our reactions to difficulties, and a more measured response to emotions.

-Hedonic Adaptation has been observed recently, but Kant possessed a similar insight, changing the course of one man's life in an impromptu 1789 meeting.
+Hedonic Adaptation has been a recently observed psychological phenomenon, but Kant possessed a similar insight, changing the course of one man's life in an impromptu 1789 meeting.

 It's important to have insight about your negative personality traits if you want to change them.
 Usually just a small part of your personality is actively holding you back and keeping you from flourishing in life.